 Examination of how the law treats violent incidents, with particular emphasis on spousal and child abuse.
-Students review the Protection from Abuse laws of Pennsylvania, New Jersey, and Delaware.
+Students review the protection from abuse laws of Pennsylvania, New Jersey, and Delaware.
 Students also examine juvenile violence and school violence.
-A research paper is required for this course.
-This is a non-legal specialty course.
-Prerequisite: Introduction to Law or Introduction to Legal Nurse Consulting, Introduction to Criminal Justice, and Legal Research I.
+A major research paper is required for this course.
+This is a nonlegal specialty course.
+Prerequisites: LEI 101 or 231, 102, and 121.